Can you imagine making sales all day and not having to do anything to fulfill them? You simply collect the money.

 Some people want to charge very high in hopes of making more money.
 The problem with this is overcharging might scare away all your potential buyers.

 This is where your research comes in again.
 Look at other similar products and see how they’re priced.
 Check what other sellers of similar products include and what their quality is like.

 In the end, the pricing is up to you, but I would use other people’s products as a guideline.

 Personally, I like to sell small digital products that are useful, like spreadsheets and planners, in the $20 range.
 If you’re selling even smaller scale digital products like a one page printable, I would say $5 is a good price point.

 Courses are priced all over the place and truly depend on the topic and the content included.
 I like to stay on the lower end at around $100-$200.
 Some people offer full courses at much lower and some charge thousands.
 You need to figure out what’s right for you.

 Where will you host it or sell it?

 Where you host or sell your product simply means how will people buy it from you.
 There are a lot of different ways to do this.

-- Etsy: You could list your digital product on Etsy.
+- Etsy: (This link will get you 40 free listings) You could list your digital product on Etsy.
 You may get some sales from the people who are already shopping on Etsy and you can always link people to your products.
 The cost to list is .20 per listing and they also take 5% of the sale price.
-So it’s really minimal as far as fees.
+So it’s minimal as far as fees go.

 - Gumroad: If your product is a file that can be uploaded, then you can create a product page here where the buyer will automatically access the download upon payment.
 Gumroad does have a free account as well, however they do take 8.5% + $0.30 from every sale.